dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA2016](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2016): Forward the 'CancellationToken' parameter to methods that take one
+## [CA2016](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2016): Forward the 'CancellationToken' parameter to methods

-Forward the 'CancellationToken' parameter to methods that take one to ensure the operation cancellation notifications gets properly propagated, or pass in 'CancellationToken.None' explicitly to indicate intentionally not propagating the token.
+Forward the 'CancellationToken' parameter to methods to ensure the operation cancellation notifications gets properly propagated, or pass in 'CancellationToken.None' explicitly to indicate intentionally not propagating the token.

 |Item|Value|
 |-|-|